uksins/uksins/README.md

 # ❔ What Is Veylib?

-* Here's An Explenation From Verlox:
-## ["This library aims to be the most versatile and lightweight library with the primary goal of aiding in the pursuit of simple application development with customizability.
-We try to make this library as lightweight as possible by keeping the amount of external dependencies low or by thinking outside of the box"]
+# Veylib is a library aims to be the most versatile and lightweight library with the primary goal of aiding in the pursuit of simple application development with customizability.
+The library has been designed in such a way that it is as lightweight as possible by keeping the amount of external dependencies low or by thinking outside of the box.

+# ❓ What Is Veyauth?

+# Veyauth Is Currently A Work-In-Progress, But Aims To Be A Node Package In TypeScript, For A Simplified Authentication System.